-Amazon’s Alexa, just like Apple’s Siri and Microsoft’s Cortana, is an intelligent personal assistant made popular by the Echo (Alexa is integrated in Echo).
+Amazon’s Alexa, just like Apple’s Siri and Microsoft’s Cortana, is an intelligent personal assistant made popular by the Echo (Alexa is integrated into Echo).

 Amazon Music is an online music store and music locker operated by Amazon.
-Just like Spotify and other competitors, Amazon Music provide users subscription for unlimited music at a fixed cost per month.
+Just like Spotify and other competitors, Amazon Music provides users subscription for unlimited music at a fixed cost per month.